mazwat/mazwat.github.io/data-structures-lm.md

 #### Generic Programming

--   Generic Programming is where you write one piece of code which operates on many different types
--   This uses a concept called **Templates** which act in **proxy** for the type
--   The Compiler then generates the code which uses the actual type
+Generic Programming is where you write one piece of code which operates on many different types.
+This uses a concept called **Templates** which act in **proxy** for the type.
+The Compiler then generates the code which uses the actual type

-#### Applying Generic Types to List
+#### Applying Generic Types to `List`

+In the previous section you would have noticed the following:
+-   `List<int>`
+-   These are known as generic parameters and you should insert the data type that the collection will handle (including your own data types aka classes and structs)
+-   Example: `TypeName<T>` where `T` is a type parameter